Oberhasli: Culture and folklore

 Oberhasli is situated at the core of Highest Alemannic Alpine culture and preserves a number of elements typical of Swiss folklore.

 Oberhasli became affected by the modern era comparatively late, in the second half of the 19th century with the booming of tourism in Switzerland, and it preserved a rich tradition of folklore into the 20th century.

 The main yearly festival of Oberhasli is the Ubersitz (lit. the "sitting out" of the night drinking) culminating a week of Trychel marches in Meiringen.

 In 1846, Johann Georg Kohl travelled to Oberhasli, describing both its natural landscape and its population.
 Kohl recorded a tradition claiming Scandinavian origin of the people of Oberhasli, telling of a march of 6,000 Frisians and Swedes exiled from their homes by a famine.
 The names of the leaders of the immigrating Swedes is reported as Restius and Hastus.
 Kohl describes the architecture of the Meiringen church as reminiscent of North Frisian and Scandinavian types.
 This legend was first recorded by Petermann Etterlin in his 1507 Chronicle.

 The Oberhasli legend was received in Scandinavian Romantic nationalism, with e.g. Danish poet Adam Oehlenschläger publishing a poem Haslidalen in 1849.

 A collection of folk tales was published in 1943 by Melchior Sooder (1885–1955), a teacher at Rohrbach and a native of Schattenhalb, as Zelleni us em Haslital.
 Dwarves figure prominently in these tales, with a dwarf king called Muggestutz.
 They also tell of the disappearance of the dwarves after their help was not appreciated by the people of Oberhasli.
-A grammar of the Hasli dialect was published by Hans Dauwalder (b.
-1925) in 1992.
+A grammar of the Hasli dialect was published by Hans Dauwalder (born 1925) in 1992.